 FOAA grants the public access to all public records and documents, including any written materials generated by a committee.
 These records are considered the property of the Town and must be retained and managed appropriately.
 Committees are responsible for maintaining written communications, drafts, meeting minutes, notes, and other related documents, which must be routinely submitted to Town Hall for proper retention.
 Timely submission ensures compliance with FOAA and prevents delays in responding to public records requests.
-Members are encouraged to familiarize themselves with FOAA to maintain transparency and accountability in their work
+Members of all boards and committees are required to complete FOAA training by either completing the FAQ online or attending a training through MMA.